Updated: 6 days ago

 (2) How was AccessOAP created and what do they do?

-Please note that transition codes are only being to families who are already registered in the OAP (previously done through either the regional provider or directly with the Ministry).
+Please note that transition codes are only being to families who are already registered in the OAP (which was previously done through either the regional provider or directly with the Ministry).
 A transition code is not required if you register for the OAP directly through the AccessOAP website

 (3) After I've created my AccessOAP account, what happens next?

-After you've set up your account, be on the lookout for a message to eventually come in the AccessOAP portal about scheduling a Welcome Call (which can also virtual).
+Really depends on when you registered for the OAP.
+If you registered before 2019, you may eventually get a message in your AccessOAP portal about a Welcome Call.
 This is where your Care Coordinator will explain what AccessOAP is and next steps.

 (4) How do I register for the OAP?